-Select "YES" to release IRQ6 (Interrupt Request) when the system contains no floppy drive for compatibility with Windows 95 logo certification.
+Select "YES" to release IRQ6 (Interrupt Request) when the system does not contain a diskette drive.
 Also select "Disabled" for the Onboard FDC Control Field in the "Devices and I/O Ports" menu.
 See page 6-13 for information about integrated peripherals.